 Group specific NAS level congestion control is performed at the 5GC only, and it is transparent to UE.
 The AMF or SMF or both may apply NAS level congestion control for a UE associated to an Internal-Group Identifier described in clause 5.9.7 of TS 23.501 [3].

 The home network associates UEs temporarily accessing localized services to an Internal-Group Identifier, which can be specific to each local hosting network and/or service, and applies UE group-specific NAS level congestion control to mitigate user plane and control plane overload caused during the return of UEs.
 The home network removes the UE from the group after it has returned to the home network.

-Editor's note: It is FFS for how long the home network maintains the grouping.
+In case the UE did not return back to the home network after accessing the localized service(s) or the UE is switched off before moving back to the home network, the home network removes the UE from the group some time after the duration of the localized service(s) that UE has accessed.
+This additional time to the localized service duration can be implementation specific.
+If the UE has accessed more than one localized service, the longest localized service duration will be considered.

 6.17.3 Procedures

 The home network (HPLMN) and/or local hosting network (LHN) may group the UEs based on the information: